10darts/documentation/reference/api/keys.rst

             "key": {
                 "label": "foo"
             },
-            "type": 2,
+            "kind": 2,
             "value": "var"
             "device": "/api/v1/devices/9XzsNm/"
         }

     :<json object key: JSON object with ``name`` key that shows the name of the key that is linked to,  **compulsory**.
-    :<json int type: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool.
+    :<json int kind: if it shows a linked value, which that value is, 0: float, 1: int, 2: string, 3: bool.
     :<json string value: text value chain representation to be linked to the key.
     :<json string device: device linked to the value